meganbloemsma/flex-that-bicep/docs/bicep.md

         }
     }

-**Outputs**
+### Outputs
 Outputs can be used when you need to get information from the template deployment.

-*Don't create outputs for secret values.
+:exclamation:*Don't create outputs for secret values.
 Anyone with access to your resource group can read outputs from templates.*

-## When to use Bicep
-The main advantage is that it's **Azure-native**:
-- Bicep will support new releases or updates of Azure resources on day 1
-- Fully integrated into Azure platform

-Furthermore there is **no state management**.
-You don't need to keep your resource state information: Azure automagically keeps track of this state for you.

-If you're already using ARM JSON templates you can use the Bicep CLI to **decompile any ARM template into a Bicep template** using the command

-    bicep decompile
+### Conditions
+Deploy resources only when specific constraints are in place.

+e.g. When you deploy to a production environment, you need to ensure auditing is enable for your SQL server.
+In the dev environments you don't want to enable auditing.
+You can configure this in a single template to deploy resources to all your environments.

+Example, where code deploys a SQL auditing resource only when the environmentName parameter equals 'Production':

+    @allowed([
+        'Development'
+        'Production'
+        ])
+    param environmentName string

+    var auditingEnabled = environmentName == 'Production'

+    resource auditingSettings 'Microsoft.Sql/servers/auditingSettings@X' = if (auditingEnabled) {
+        parent: server
+        name: 'default'
+        properties: {
+        }
+    }

-### Terraform vs Bicep
+### Loops
-f
+Deploy multiple resources that have similar properties.